-Falcon (FFM) models run neural-network models that calculate a score each time they are presented with a card transaction.
+Falcon model run neural-network models that calculate a score each time they are presented with a card transaction.
 Scores range from 1 to 999.
 The higher the score, the greater the likelihood is that the account associated with the transaction has been used fraudulently.

 The key output is the response that SecurLock Predict returns after interrogating a card transaction, whether the transaction is allowed to proceed or not.

-Issuers view the fraud alert generated by FIS SecurLOCK as:
+Issuers view the fraud alert generated by FIS SecurLock as:

 1. Other Status (Active, Unable to Confirm, Call Back, etc.)